Snoozeds/dankrpg-web/docs/commands/stats.md

 ## Serverinfo
 Description: Shows info about the current server

-## Stats
+## Status
-Description: Shows your/another user's stats \
+Description: Shows your/another user's status \

 ## Userinfo
 Description: Shows info about a user \